 Gas and electricity smart meter roll-out caused by engineer shortage, claims new report

 New research suggests the UK Government’s pledge to install smart meters in 26 million homes across the country is suffering delays.
-This is because of a shortage of qualified engineers to carry out the installations.
+This is because of an engineer shortage.
+These professionals need to carry out the installations.

 The ECTA Training report questions if a shortage of skilled engineers is the only factor affecting the delays.
 They also wonder whether British householders understand the benefits of installing a smart meter in their home.